 This clinic is available in the fall, winter, and spring terms.
 Students may only participate in one term.
-Students may continue their winter work remotely from HLS during the spring term as an advanced clinical student if the placement and supervisor confirm that there is sufficient work to support additional spring clinical credits.
+Students may continue their winter work remotely from HLS during the spring term as an advanced clinical student if Professor Tierney and the placement and supervisor confirm that there is sufficient work to support additional spring clinical credits.

 During winter term, students work in State Attorney General Offices around the country.
 Clinical work is full-time and care will be taken to place students in both states and divisions that meet their professional goals, although particular placements are not guaranteed.
 Winter term placements are in various divisions of a State AG office: environment, criminal trials and appeals, human trafficking, civil defense, opinion and consumer protection.
-Students have worked in many different states: California, Colorado, Illinois, Maryland, Michigan, New Mexico, New York, Rhode Island, and Texas.
+Students have worked in 34 different states including California, Colorado, Illinois, Maryland, Michigan, New Mexico, New York, Rhode Island, and Texas.

 Office of the Massachusetts Attorney General